 Chicken Salad with Grapes

-You can make this with poached boneless breasts, boneless chicken thighs, leftover rotisserie chicken, or even leftover Thanksgiving turkey!
+You can make it with poached boneless breasts, boneless chicken thighs, leftover rotisserie chicken, or even leftover Thanksgiving turkey!

 Deli-Style Chicken Salad